impel-intelligence/dippy-bittensor-subnet/docs/block_4850000_reset.md

 The changes are the following:
 1. Models must now be at least 49GB (approx. 20b+ parameters)
-2. There are now two experimental multipliers: judge score and post eval score 2a.
-Judge score uses LLM as a judge to benchmark generated text versus 2b.
+2. There are now two experimental multipliers: judge score and post eval score
+2a.
+Judge score uses LLM as a judge to benchmark generated text versus original text
+2b.
 Post eval score runs an internal LLM similarity check
 3. The vibe score has been removed